Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 On the LED Preferences page, configure the Squelch for a value to reduce your background noise.
 Typically, values between 10 and 20 should suffice.
 The higher the number, the greater the background noise is removed.

 ### Initial 2D Settings
 When changing any values in the LED settings page, you'll need to update the 2D settings.
 If not using a 2D matrix, you can set them to 1 x <Number of LED's> or vice versa.
 If using a 2D matrix, configure these values for width x height.
-A value <4 of either dimension will not work with some of the 2D animations.
+A value of less than 4 in either dimension will not work with some of the 2D animations.

 The serpentine parameter, configures whether the LED's are wired up in a continuous/serpentine layout or top to bottom and repeat.